mattjp/cfb/2021/README.md

 # 2021 Season Tracker

+*One unit is bet on every game/future, unless otherwise noted.*

 |          | Total | Correct | % Correct | Return  |
 | :------- | :---: | :-----: | :-------: | :----:  |
 | **All**  | 169   | 91      | 53.8%     | `+2.4u` |